spaceconcordia/rocketry-performance/documentation/Performance_Model_Spec.md

 ### Kinematics

 *Kinematics* is the study of the motion without consideration of the forces in play.
-This analysis can be simplified by considering the entire mass of a body at a convenient point, such as the *Center of Gravity* (point-mass).
+This analysis can be simplified by considering the entire mass of a body at a convenient point, for instance the *Center of Gravity*.
+We call this the point-mass system.
 Of particular interest are the position, velocity, and acceleration of the point [@mandell1973].

 ### Dynamics